 For questions regarding the call for papers, submission deadlines, or anything related to the content of the Special Issue, contact Raymund Königk, at email@example.com

 Please put your surname and “JID Special Issue” in the subject line.

 Authors should follow the guidelines found on JID’s website at Wiley Blackwell.
 Please note the unique guidelines for Articles versus Visual Essays (links are midway down the page).
 Perspectives and Letters are by invitation only. https://onlinelibrary.wiley.com/page/journal/19391668/homepage/forauthors.html

 Technical questions regarding the submission of documents through the ScholarOne website should be addressed to Kathleen Sullivan, Editorial Assistant (firstname.lastname@example.org).

-The Journal of Interior Design is a scholarly, refereed publication dedicated to issues related to the design of the interior environment.
-Scholarly inquiry representing the entire spectrum of interior design theory, research, education and practice is invited.
-Submissions are encouraged from educators, designers, anthropologists, architects, historians, psychologists, sociologists, or others interested in interior design.
+The Journal of Interior Design is a scholarly, refereed publication dedicated to a pluralistic exploration of the interior environment.
+Scholarly inquiry representing the entire spectrum of interior design theory, research, education, and practice is invited.
+Submissions are encouraged from educators, designers, artists, anthropologists, architects, historians, psychologists, sociologists, or others interested in interior design.